What is a CA125 blood test?

 Read more about ultrasound scans.

-If your symptoms continue or worsen then you must go back to your GP and let them know, make an appointment for a check up within one month.
+If your symptoms continue or worsen then you must go back to your GP and let them know, and make an appointment for a check up within one month.

 If you have further questions after reading this information, please speak to your GP.